mattddean/t3-app-router-edge-drizzle/README.md

   - App Router implementation is based on [this](https://github.com/trpc/next-13).
   - Fetch data on the server and use it to hydrate react-query's cache on the client.
 The Posts table on the homepage uses this strategy.
   - The installed tRPC version is currently locked to the experimental App Router tRPC client in `./src/trpc/@trpc`.
 They specifically format their react-query query keys in a particular way that changed in later versions of tRPC.
 If you upgrade tRPC, hydration will stop working.
-- Owned Authenticate with Auth.js
+- Owned Authentication with Auth.js
   - create-t3-app uses NextAuth, which doesn't support the Edge runtime.
 This project uses NextAuth's successor, Auth.js, which does.
 Since Auth.js hasn't built support for Next.js yet, their [SolidStart implementation](https://github.com/nextauthjs/next-auth/tree/OrJDev/main/packages/frameworks-solid-start/src) is used and slightly modified.
 - Styling with [Tailwind](https://tailwindcss.com/)
   - It's just CSS, so it works just fine in the App Router.